alperkay/tv_maze_app/README.md

 5. In terms of scalability and code maintenance, some components (especially ShowDetails.jsx) should be divided into smaller parts
 6. As the app gets larger, use Typescript to ensure type safety
 7. Testing
+8. Using utility classes and variables for repetitive styling

 Libraries and technologies used in the app are React, Redux, Axios, Sass/Scss, and Font Awesome.